Do I have to pay my fees before I can register?

 Why do I need placement testing for English and/or math courses?

-foundation level – depends on the assessment results.
+or foundation level – depends on the assessment results.
 Should assessment results show that you need extra help succeeding in your courses, you’ll be placed in foundation-level courses in your ﬁrst semester.
-If testing indicates you meet the minimum
+If testing indicates you meet

 Note: Former George Brown College students who have successfully completed the required college-level courses do not need to test.